Stable and Steerable Sparse Autoencoders with Weight Regularization: Discussion

-Improvements in steering reliability are especially relevant for domains where model outputs are not easily evaluated by humans, such as protein or genomic sequence models.
-For instance, \citet{Maiwald2025Decode-gLM:Models} recently applied SAEs to genomic foundation models and used feature steering to guide generation toward biologically meaningful outputs, a setting where verifying steering fidelity is far harder than in natural language, since neither humans nor language-model judges can readily assess output quality.
-Consequently, steering experiments must be carefully designed and validated for each feature, making a high proportion of unsteerable features a major practical bottleneck: every unreliable feature wastes laborious validation efforts.
-Our finding that even simple weight regularization can better align feature explanations with steering behavior suggests it could be a low-cost way to reduce this bottleneck, accelerating the use of mechanistic interpretability for novel scientific discovery with foundation models.

-\paragraph{Connections to prior work.} Our findings connect to a broader question about what makes an SAE solution ``correct.''
-The dead-feature phenomenon we observe can be reinterpreted through the lens of the Minimum Description Length principle \citep{Ayonrinde2024InterpretabilityMDL-SAEs}: rather than a failure mode, L2 may be eliminating features whose marginal reconstruction contribution does not justify their coding cost, effectively acting as an implicit MDL-like pressure that prunes the dictionary to high-utility features.
-This interpretation is reinforced by the DMSAE framework \citep{Martin-Linares2025Attribution-GuidedAutoencoders}, whose attribution coverage threshold $\tau$ serves a functionally similar role: it retains only the smallest feature set whose cumulative contribution to next-token loss reaches a target fraction of the total.
-Both L2 regularization and attribution-guided selection thus act as complementary forms of complexity control: one operating continuously during optimization, the other applied discretely between training cycles and both converge on compact feature sets with improved downstream properties.
+\paragraph{Connections to prior work.} The dead-feature phenomenon can also be reinterpreted through the lens of the Minimum Description Length principle \citep{Ayonrinde2024InterpretabilityMDL-SAEs}:L2 may eliminate features whose marginal reconstruction contribution does not justify their coding cost.
+Under this view, L2 regularization and attribution-guided selection \citep{Martin-Linares2025Attribution-GuidedAutoencoders} act as complementary forms of complexity control — one continuous during optimization, the other discrete between training cycles — and their convergence on compact feature sets is what an MDL perspective would predict.

-The surviving features we observe are not only more reproducible across seeds but also, at higher sparsity levels, more geometrically disentangled, partially mitigating the non-uniqueness documented by \citet{GoncaloPaulo2025SparseFeatures}.
-This regime dependence is notable in light of \citet{Chanin2025SparseAutoencoders}, who show that too-low L0 causes SAEs to mix correlated features into polysemantic latents, detectable via elevated decoder pairwise cosine similarity ($c_\text{dec}$).
-Our measurements (Figure~\ref{fig:decoder-orthogonality}) suggest that L2 and sparsity address overlapping but distinct failure modes: at low $k$, regularization achieves its benefits primarily through pruning, while at higher $k$ the surviving features are genuinely more orthogonal than the full unregularized dictionary.
-Together, these results are consistent with the view that SAE features are decompositions useful for recoding the data into a sparser basis rather than unique ground truths, but that regularization can push the decomposition toward more stable and functionally meaningful directions.